apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

 Using IAM Roles for Service Accounts (IRSA) on EKS
 ----------------------------------------------------------------

-If you are running Airflow on Amazon EKS, you can grant AWS related permission (such as S3 Read/Write for remote logging) to the Airflow service by granting the IAM role to it's service account.
+If you are running Airflow on `Amazon EKS <https://aws.amazon.com/eks/>`_, you can grant AWS related permission (such as S3 Read/Write for remote logging) to the Airflow service by granting the IAM role to it's service account.
+IRSA provides fine-grained permission management for apps(e.g., pods) that run on EKS and use other AWS services.
+These could be apps that use S3, any other AWS services like Secrets Manager, CloudWatch, DynamoDB etc.

 To activate this, the following steps must be followed:

 1. Create an IAM OIDC Provider on EKS cluster.
 2. Create an IAM Role and Policy to attach to the Airflow service account with web identity provider created at 1.